 Mr Fox#

-A fantastically grim Englsh folk tale, the sort of thing that might well go down as a Halloween tale, or a ghost story… A lesser told tale than Perrault’s Bluebeard and/or Grimm’s The Robber Bridegroom, the gist of it is much the same.
+A fantastically grim English folk tale, the sort of thing that might well go down as a Halloween tale, or a ghost story… A lesser told tale than Perrault’s Bluebeard and/or Grimm’s The Robber Bridegroom, the gist of it is much the same.

-We can find an early version of the tale in a commentary to Shakespeare’s Nuch Ado About Nothing on the phrase “it is not so, nor ‘twas not so: but indeed God forbid it should be so”, offered a source for that quote and remembered as a tale told by an elderly relation of the commentator (Blakeway).
+We can find an early version of the tale in a commentary to Shakespeare’s Much Ado About Nothing on the phrase “it is not so, nor ‘twas not so: but indeed God forbid it should be so”, offered a source for that quote and remembered as a tale told by an elderly relation of the commentator (Blakeway).

 The tale was then perhaps re-popularised by Halliwell-Phillips in his Popular rhymes and nursery tales of 1849.
 The layout in Halliwell’s version makes me think the refrain might provide a useful invitation to participation…